HarshadNarayane/Gridx/Module-Select-Row.md

 The following arguments are available to the SelectRow module:

 * triggerOnCell (Boolean) - Should a click in a cell in the row select the row?

+When a new row is selected, the onSelected(row, rowid) method of the select.row object is called.
+Similarly, a onDescelted(row, rowid) method is available when a row is deselected.